Rudolf Steiner: Early spiritual experiences

 When he was nine years old, Steiner believed that he saw the spirit of an aunt who had died in a far-off town, asking him to help her at a time when neither he nor his family knew of the woman's death.
 Steiner later related that as a child, he felt "that one must carry the knowledge of the spiritual world within oneself after the fashion of geometry ... [for here] one is permitted to know something which the mind alone, through its own power, experiences.
 In this feeling I found the justification for the spiritual world that I experienced ...
 I confirmed for myself by means of geometry the feeling that I must speak of a world 'which is not seen'."

 Steiner believed that at the age of 15 he had gained a complete understanding of the concept of time, which he considered to be the precondition of spiritual clairvoyance.
-At 21, on the train between his home village and Vienna, Steiner met a herb gatherer, Felix Kogutzki, who spoke about the spiritual world "as one who had his own experience therein".
+At 21, on the train between his home village and Vienna, Steiner met an herb gatherer, Felix Kogutzki, who spoke about the spiritual world "as one who had his own experience therein".

 Writer and philosopher

-The young Steiner emerged as an individualist, positivist and freethinker, who was not afraid to refer to scandalous philosophers such as Stirner, Nietzsche and Haeckel.
+The young Steiner emerged as an individualist, positivist, and freethinker who was not afraid to refer to scandalous philosophers such as Max Stirner, Friedrich Nietzsche and Ernst Haeckel.
 His freethinking culminated in a contempt for religion and faith.
 He attributed almost pathological traits to Christianity.
+Steiner "was lecturing at many workers' colleges, and at the Giordano Bruno Union (a rationalist, anti-religious organisation) on the history of philosophy."
+Indeed, several authors see a change from the young this-worldly Steiner to the somewhat older other-worldly Steiner.

 In 1888, as a result of his work for the Kürschner edition of Goethe's works, Steiner was invited to work as an editor at the Goethe archives in Weimar.
 Steiner remained with the archive until 1896.
 It was a low-paid and boring job.
 As well as the introductions for and commentaries to four volumes of Goethe's scientific writings, Steiner wrote two books about Goethe's philosophy: The Theory of Knowledge Implicit in Goethe's World-Conception (1886), which Steiner regarded as the epistemological foundation and justification for his later work, and Goethe's Conception of the World (1897).
 During this time he also collaborated in complete editions of the works of Arthur Schopenhauer and the writer Jean Paul and wrote numerous articles for various journals.